ycrc/ycrc.github.io/docs/data/ycga-data.md

 YCGA will send you an email informing you that your data is ready, and will include a url that looks like: http://fcb.ycga.yale.edu:3010/_randomstring_/sample_dir_001

-You can use that link to download your data in a browser, but if you plan to process the data on Ruddle, it is better to make a soft link to the data, rather than copying it.
+You can use that link to download your data in a browser, but if you plan to process the data on McCleary, it is better to make a soft link to the data, rather than copying it.

 To find the actual location of your data, do:
 ``` bash